noorbala7418/ajor-debtor-reporter-bot/README.md

 # Alive Bot

-Simple Telegram Bot for Getting Status of your server with Golang.
+Simple Telegram Bot for Get Status of your X-UI users with Golang.

 ## Environment Variables